German Shepherd health problems

 German Shepherd dogs are at an increased risk of having too few digestive enzymes.

-This causes inadequate digestion and absorption of nutrients leading to weight loss, foul-smelling and greasy diarrhoea and a dry flaky coat due to inability to absorb fats.
+This causes inadequate digestion and absorption of nutrients, leading to weight loss, foul-smelling and greasy diarrhoea and a dry flaky coat due to an inability to absorb fats.

 Gastric Dilatation Volvulus (GDV or Bloat)

 Gastric Dilatation Volvulus (GDV), or “bloat”, is a life-threatening condition that usually occurs in dogs with deep and narrow chests, of which the German Shepherd dog is one.
 It is a condition where the stomach fills with gas and twists in way that blocks the escape of gas and liquids.
 This twisting also cuts off the blood supply to the gut, making it an immensely painful and life-threatening condition.

 Learning the symptoms can save a dog’s life.
 The signs of a dog suffering from bloat include: